micro/micro/docs/reference/README.md

 #### Tables Usage

 Micro services only have access to one Store table.
-This means all keys take live in the same namespace and can collide.
+This means all keys live in the same namespace and can collide.
 A very useful pattern is to separate the entries by their intended query pattern, ie taking the "users by id" and users by class records above:

 ```sh
 KEY         VALUE